allelomorph/The_Cpp_Programming_Language_4th_ed/13_Functions/README.md

 File(s): [`_`](./)

 ### \[5\]
 (D2) Convert a small C program to C++.
 Modify the header files to declare all functions called and to declare the type of every argument.
 Where possible, replace #defines with enum, const, constexpr, or inline.
 Remove extern declarations from .cpp files and if necessary convert all function definitions to C++ function definition syntax.
-Replace calls of m`alloc()` and `free()` with new and delete.
+Replace calls of `malloc()` and `free()` with new and delete.
 Remove unnecessary casts.\
 \
 File(s): [`_`](./)